martinandert/new-web-app/README.md

 $ cd MY-APP-NAME && rm -rf .git/ && npm install
 ```

-Replace `MY-APP-NAME` with, well, the name you'd like to give your app.
+Replace `MY-APP-NAME` with the name you'd like to give your app.

 ## Running the app